-Search Engine Optimisation or (SEO for short) is how we get your website pages to show up in major search engines, such as Google, Bing & Yahoo.
-Though there is a lot, you can do yourself, its good to have an expert eye.
-Its the role of an SEO expert to increase your organic visibility in the serps (Search Engine Results Pages), to increase your website traffic.
+What Is SEO?
+Search Engine Optimisation (or SEO for short) is how we get your website pages to show up in major search engines, such as Google, Bing & Yahoo.
+Though there is a lot you can do yourself, it’s good to have an expert eye.
+An SEO expert’s role is to increase your organic visibility in the serps (Search Engine Results Pages) to increase your website traffic.

 Why not just pay for clicks?
-Did you know, every single day there are almost four billion searches a day on Google ALONE!
+Did you know that there are almost four billion searches a day on Google ALONE every day!
 Those searches are made of something google likes to call ‘micro-moments’.
 Micro-moments make up four categories.

 - I want to know (informational, I want to learn more about a product)